Tulare County, California

 A few years ago, I was given a brand-new motorcycle off the showroom floor to road test for a magazine.
 Now, since most print magazines are a sad distant memory and Buell motorcycles are too, that dates this tale, but don’t let that detract from our story.

 The dealership gave me three days and I planned to use every moment riding the bike to which I put 1600 miles on the motorcycle in those three days.
 In the middle of my road test, I had to ride it back across the state to home to attend my 5-yr old daughter’s hula recital.
 Yes, hula.
 Then leave the recital and continue the ride to use up my allocated time on the new motorcycle.
 The solution of course was to time the trek just right where I could ride the bike for the several days while passing through home base in the middle of the journey.
+Lastly I need time to write my road test article to submit to my editor & have the article published in the magazine that wanted the story.

 Where to road test a brand-new Buell?